Annual Awards

 • Participates in mentorship, advocacy, community affairs, public education or volunteers for organizations that affect nursing practice

-• Inspires peers in their practice through demonstrating excellence in nursing practice.
+• Inspires peers in their practice by demonstrating excellence in nursing practice

-Nominees for this award must be an RN, an STN member for one year by nomination date, have a minimum of 5 years of experience in trauma nursing and provides direct patient care approximately 850 hours a year.
 To nominate a nurse, submit a letter of nomination with supporting data to address the award criteria.
 Include a copy of the nominee’s CV.
 Additional letters of support which describe the nominees contributions are encouraged.
-Current members of the Board of Directors of STN, Committee Chairs and Awards Committee are not eligible for this award.

 Past recipients: